 Opposite Aza Khana-e-Zehra is Niaz Khane Mubaraq, which is a crumbling structure and was locked.
-Move ahead on this road and on the left you would see an old corridored building in white.
-A little ahead of it is 150-year-old post office of Darush Shifa.
+Move ahead on this road and on the left you would see an old corridor building in white.
+A little ahead of it is the 150-year-old post office of Darush Shifa.
 The post office has a very interesting window in the form of an arch.

 Jama Masjid of Darush Shifa

 Walk a little ahead and on the right, you see the Jama Masjid of Darush Shifa.
 Now the interesting part about this Masjid is that it is an old mosque.
 You can make that out from the two minarets coming out at the back that resemble the style of Charminar.
-In the front, a huge hall with a cylindrical dome has been built about 17-18 years back, funded by an Arab based family.
+In the front, a huge hall with a cylindrical dome has been built about 17-18 years back, funded by an Arab-based family.
 To see the old minarets properly you have to walk around the new structure and reach the back of it.
 You would wonder why the new structure should hide the beautiful minarets.

 It was a place built as a medical facility for people to come and stay while they recuperate.
 You can see the line of rooms all around a central courtyard.
 At the entrance, there are rooms for the gatekeepers.
 There were a lot of families inside the Dava Khana though the place is no longer operational.
-Little further on the right is another pista colored building with a small board telling that it is the Urban Health Post of the area.
+Little further on the right is another Pista-colored building with a small board telling that it is the Urban Health Post of the area.
 We entered the buildings and saw nurses administering vaccination doses to the children.
-The central oval shaped room being used by the doctor, who told us that the building was a part of the Purani Haveli complex.
+The central oval-shaped room was being used by the doctor, who told us that the building was a part of the Purani Haveli complex.

-From here I walked to the Kotla Alijah Street also known as Telephone exchange road, which houses the Sardar Mahal.
+From here I walked to Kotla Alijah Street also known as Telephone exchange road, which houses the Sardar Mahal.

 As you walk towards Charminar from here, you would see a lot of dental clinics that offer you all kinds of solutions for your dental problems.
 From here if you want you can walk to Charminar and enjoy the eternal festivity that the place carries.

 This was a long 2 Km walk.
 Post this I walked the bazaars of Charminar and got a feel of Raunak-e-Ramzan minus the much-awaited Haleem, though.
 This walk does not have many star attractions apart from Purani Haveli.
-But then the real character of a space lies as much in its ordinariness as it lies in its grandeur.
+But then the real character of space lies as much in its ordinariness as it lies in its grandeur.

-Thanks Madhu for taking me on this walk.
+Thanks, Madhu for taking me on this walk.